shivannis/xandr-docs-public/xandr-docs/mobile-sdk/ios-sdk-integration-instructions.md

 ## Installation

-There are five ways to get our SDK:
+There are four ways to get our SDK:

 - [CocoaPods](#cocoapods)
 - [Carthage](#carthage)